euroscipy/euroscipy.github.io/content/pages/2022/venue.md

 Once in Basel, be like locals, try floating in the Rhine.
 [Swimming in the Rhine](https://www.basel.com/en/activities-excursions/swimming-rhine) is the most popular sport in summer.
-Bring your swimming suite, buy a Wickelfisch to put your belongings and float on.
+Bring your swimming suite, buy a Wickelfisch to put your belongings in and float on.

 Like locals, try a relaxing mini picnic on the stairs by the Rhine river in the evenings.